lmohrmann/lmohrmann.github.io/_research_projects/ctakm3net.md

 Added: January 23, 2024.

 Like [CTA]({% link _research_experiments/cta.md %}) is for gamma-ray astronomy, <a href="https://www.km3net.org" target="_blank">KM3NeT</a> is a major upcoming observatory for neutrino astronomy.
-In a new study appearing in the European Physical Journal C, I have demonstrated with collaborators how one can jointly analyse data from these two facilities in a consistent manner.
+In a new <a href="https://doi.org/10.1140/epjc/s10052-023-12279-z" target="_blank">study appearing in the European Physical Journal C</a>, I have demonstrated with collaborators how one can jointly analyse data from these two facilities in a consistent manner.

 The motivation for combining gamma-ray and neutrino data becomes clear when considering that these particles are produced simultaneously in many astrophysical environments.
 In fact, whereever cosmic-ray nuclei are accelerated to very high energies, one expects joint production of gamma rays and neutrinos.